abuseofnotation/abuseofnotation.github.io/_posts/blog/2021-09-01-logic-communication.md

 <!--more-->

 Understanding communication is key to understanding our thought process - the only thoughts that we are sure we have, are the ones that we can communicate in some way to other people, or at least to ourselves.
-But at the same time communication sometimes feel very unreliable and error-prone and - the person whom you are speaking gets *somewhat* what we are saying, they (with the exception of some very trivial cases) never get it quite right.
+But at the same time communication sometimes feel very unreliable and error-prone - in most cases the person whom we are speaking *somewhat* gets what we are saying, they (with the exception of some very trivial cases) never get it quite right.
+So why is that?

 What is a viewpoint.
 A summary of the previous article
 ===

 In the [previous installment](/logic-thought) of this series, we claimed that the way we think is inherently logical i.e. it is formal.
-Then we asked the question: But why and how, then it (our thinking) manages to be so impresice, e.g. we have thoughts that contradict one another, or opinions that are more complex than simple yes/no. We saw that the best way to answer this question is to postulate that human thought is based on not one but multiple axiomatic systems that work in parralel, and in some cases compete, forming what we called the *system of systems* (or *metasystem* as we will call it here.)
+Then we asked the question: But why and how, then it (our thinking) manages to be so imprecise, e.g. we have thoughts that contradict one another, or opinions that are more complex than simple yes/no. We saw that the best way to answer this question is to postulate that human thought is based on not one but multiple axiomatic systems that work in parralel, and in some cases compete, forming what we called the *system of systems* (or *metasystem* as we will call it here.)

 <figure>
   <img src="/images/logic/jump.svg" width="100%">